paralin/kvgossip/README.md

 K/V Gossip: Distributed Configuration
 ===================================

-Distributed key/value store on top of Serf, using X.509 certificates for authentication.
+Distributed key/value store on top of Serf, using a similar mechanism to X.509 certificates for authentication.

 Key-Value Gossip is a mechanism for maintaining a key/value tree of arbitrary data.
 Each key + value pair is signed by an **entity** authorized to modify it.
 Entities can make changes to streams by minting a new value and broadcasting the K/V pair over the network.